hsharghi/swift-resend/README.md

     ]),
 ~~~~

+### Register Configuration and Provider
-Register the config and the provider.
+Configure the HTTP client and the Resend client:

 ~~~~swift
 let httpClient = HTTPClient(...)